bintracker/bintracker/libmdal/docs/MMOD_SPECIFICATION.md

 ## Example

-The following example assumes an underlying MDCONFiguration that specifies
+The following example assumes an underlying MDAL engine definition that specifies

 - a global Field called `BPM` which is of type *uint*
 - a Group called `PATTERNS`, which contains 3 Blocks: